DataDog/dd-sdk-android/docs/log_collection.md

     {{% /tab %}}
     {{< /tabs >}}

-There is also an utility method which gives you the current state of the SDK.
+There is also a utility method which gives you the current state of the SDK.
 You can use this to check if it was properly initialized or not:

 ```kotlin
     if(Datadog.isInitialized()){